-She has been exhibited in Paris, Madrid, Cannes, New York, Barcelona, Córdoba, Biarritz, Lorca…, and she has been honored with awards from the American Illustration (NY), New Talent Award at the International Festival Artist of the World in Cannes, Graphis Awards (NY), London International Creative, Paris Design Award, Creative Quarterly (NY), etc. Likewise her artwork was selected for the United Nations campaign #UNCOVIDBRIEF19, among others distinctions.
+Her artwork has been honored with awards from the American Illustration (NY), International Motion Award (NY,) the New Talent Award at the International Festival Artists of the World in Cannes, London International Creative, Paris Design Award, Creative Quarterly (New York), and for four times Graphis Silver Award (New York), among others distinctions.

 Emblematic for this aspect is the Beautiful African Woman series, a tribute to her mother.
-The series projected the artist onto the international scene, winning prestigious awards such as The New Talent Award at the International Artistes du Monde Festival in Cannes (September 2018) and the Silver Award at the Graphis Advertising Annual 2019 in New York (October 2018), Excellence Award at the Circle Foundation for the Arts in Lyon, France (2019) and Distinguished Artist in Art Ascent Magazine (Canada 2019).
-The work focuses on a series of portraits showing Houda’s mother in various facets (transgressive, sensual, euphoric, rebellious, serene), all united by a profound respect for herself and a vitalistic aspiration to be involved, to be at game, to be the protagonist of her life without compromises.
+The series projected the artist onto the international scene, winning prestigious awards such as The New Talent Award at the International Artistes du Monde Festival in Cannes, American Illustration 38 in New York, the Silver Award at the Graphis Advertising Annual in New York, Excellence Award at the Circle Foundation for the Arts in Lyon, France, the Distinguished Artist in Art Ascent Magazine in Canada, etc. The work focuses on a series of portraits showing Houda’s mother in various facets (transgressive, sensual, euphoric, rebellious, serene), all united by a profound respect for herself and a vitalistic aspiration to be involved, to be at game, to be the protagonist of her life without compromises.
 The Arab and Muslim woman in a historical period in which freedom of thought was not so obvious, fought with determination in anonymity to defend the freedom to choose her future and to take her own decisions independently.
 Her experience left the artist with the optimism, energy and enthusiasm of seeking and transmitting beauty to react to the imbalances of the world and to look at the future with confidence.
-(In reference to the struggle for women’s emancipation, on show in Cordoba we also find a video performance focusing on Arab women in Tangier in 1973).